Casa da Música: Resident Ensembles

+Technological Innovation: Digitópia

+Created in 2007, Digitópia is the platform and hub for research, exploration, and digital technological production at Casa da Música.
+It operates at the intersection of technology, artistic creation, and education.
+In addition to developing open-source software and digital instruments (such as the Orelhudo! digital educational platform and the DigiBall), Digitópia regularly collaborates with resident groups in the performance of works that require real-time electronics and audiovisual components.
+The hub also organizes initiatives such as PEMS (Porto Electronic Music Symposium) and explores Artificial Intelligence in participatory musical creation.

+Educational Service and Social Inclusion

+Casa da Música stands out for its strong commitment to democratizing access to culture through its Educational Service, involving thousands of participants annually.
+The institution develops strongly inclusive and community-oriented projects, notably Som da Rua (started in 2009, involving vulnerable and homeless citizens), Mundi (focused on the intercultural integration of immigrant communities), and the A Casa Vai a Casa program, which brings music to hospitals, day centers, and social solidarity institutions for populations with reduced mobility.
+The Foundation also annually promotes the Ao Alcance de Todos festival, primarily dedicated to people with special needs.

 Architecture

 The building is shaped as a nine-floor-high asymmetrical polyhedron covered in plaques of white cement, cut by large undulated or plane glass windows.
 It is accessible through a front stairway and stands at the center of a vast open plaza of marble, yellow with hint of brown.
 Its isolated architectural form, deeply set back from adjacent streets, including the main Avenida da Boavista, and from the city's prime ceremonial public space, the Praça Mouzinho de Albuquerque, is evocative of the hull of a ship beached at low tide.
 It deliberately challenges the neoclassical order of converging avenues and the vast oval of continuous blocks centered on a tall monument, Heroes of the Peninsular War, that has defined the Praça.